Saturday, December 19, 2015

 Post Consumption Impression – 1.0 out of 3 mugs

 I hate to give any beverage less than a 1.0, as I am sure there are some merits.
-I can’t find anything I prefer in a beverage in the Frostie Vanilla Root Beer.
+I can’t find anything I prefer in the Frostie Vanilla Root Beer beverage.
 The sweetness and intensity are overwhelming!
-In fact, I tossed the last portion as I just could not continue drinking this liquid vanilla almond bark.
+In fact, I tossed the last portion as I could not continue drinking this liquid vanilla almond bark.

 Would I recommend this at 3 out of 12 mugs?

-I had some people try it in the house and one of them said it's like a putting excessively vanilla frosted birthday cake in a blender and taking a drink.
-I don't think it is good in a soda!
-Looking at the ingredients, this is his artificial was one could get.
+I had some people try it in the house, and one of them said it's like putting excessively vanilla frosted birthday cake in a blender and taking a drink.
+It isn't good in a soda!
+Looking at the ingredients, this is as artificial as one could get.
 It is obviously a heavy commercial drink.
 Made at the lowest cost to gain the highest consumer.
-With 50 mg of sodium, it is the highest I have ever encountered and 46 g of carbs/sugar is really excessive.
-If you liked Golden Maple (which I hated) you will love this beverage.
+With 50 mg of sodium, it is the highest I have ever encountered, and 46 g of carbs/sugar is excessive.
+You will love this beverage if you liked Golden Maple (which I hated).
 Otherwise, move to another option.

-As you can see below, not many agree with me.
+As you can see below, only a few agree with me.

 Thursday, November 26, 2015